-Following the mailing out of the claims process notices, the Receiver and his staff received numerous follow up inquiries from various parties, including potential claimants and their representatives.
-Through July 26, 2019, over 260 inquiries were addressed directly by the Receivership staff and professionals.
+Following the mailing of the claims process notices, the Receiver and his staff received numerous follow up inquiries from various parties, including potential claimants and their representatives.
+Through September 30, 2019, over 366 inquiries were addressed directly by the Receivership staff and professionals.
 The Receivership team is continuing to field and respond to inquiries as they are received.

-6. Preparation for Claims Processing and Analysis
+6. Claims Processing and Analysis